A traditional answering service is not the same thing as a salon-specific AI call workflow.

 When might Ringbooker fit better?

-When the business mainly wants fewer missed calls, stronger booking recovery, and support for routine call handling on the current number.
+When the business mainly wants fewer missed calls, stronger booking recovery, after-hours coverage, and routine call handling on the current number — without paying for live receptionist coverage on every single call.

 Source notes

-• Smith.ai official AI and live receptionist pricing/pages
+• Smith.ai: official AI Receptionist and live virtual receptionist pricing pages